 This has been an especially helpful practice within the areas experiencing intense competition for talent and turnover, e.g. Nursing and IT.
 Essentially, HR and Functional leadership establish these leadership councils where they discuss “what matters to employees” and how to make the company a better place.

-Our full report from our Talent Retention Panel event will be available at the end of July.
-Subscribe and you’ll be the first to know when it’s released!
+Download our full report from our Talent Retention Panel and subscribe below to know when new content is released!

 Paul Cleckner, J.D. is a Managing Director and Organizational Consultant at The Human Capital Group.
 Throughout his career, Paul Cleckner has been focused on guiding organizations through transformational change so they can be leaders within their industries for multiple generations.
 He has served in senior operating roles at Standard & Poor’s, Deloitte, LifePoint Health and Saint Thomas Health.